 The incidence and severity of symptoms among TMJ disorder sufferers varies significantly.
 Some patients may experience flare-ups of TMD during times of intense stress while others may experience discomfort every day.
 The most common symptoms of TMD include clicking and popping sensations when opening or closing the mouth, facial tenderness, headaches, and tooth wear.

 When diagnosing TMD, our dentists will first determine the underlying cause (or causes) by performing a thorough physical examination and asking questions about a patient’s symptoms.
 Treatment protocols will vary.
 Patients who have TMJ dysfunction due to tooth wear or bruxism will likely benefit from restorative treatments that rebuild a patient’s bite.
 Our dentists may also recommend therapeutic massage or prescribe custom oral appliances that reposition the lower jaw to relieve stress on the TMJs during sleep.
 Oral appliances are typically an effective and non-invasive method for treating TMJ and other common disorders.

 Like TMD treatment appliances, our dentists also offer similar oral appliances to treat sleep apnea.
 These oral appliances are soft, pliable, and custom made to prevent airway blockage when oral tissues relax during sleep.

-If you believe that you have TMJ disorder or sleep apnea, call Tate Family Dentistry to reserve a consultation with one of our caring and experienced dentists.
+If you believe that you have TMJ disorder, call Tate Family Dentistry to reserve a consultation with Dr. Tate.